 Extremely comfortable rooms come with the best beds (kingsize or twin), the crispest linen and simple white-washed walls.
 There are comfy rocking armchairs, terracotta-tiled floors and excellent lighting.
 Decor is fairly simple, but attractively so, with cast-iron mirror frames from Morocco and beautiful art throughout.
 Sylvia, who lives in the village and helps in the house, brings roses from her garden to add a touch of colour.

 All rooms have balconies.
 One at the back of the house looks over the courtyard and up at the next-door church.
-The 3 Mountain View rooms at the front have views that pour over village rooftops and out onto the valley; crack open a bottle of wine and sit out on your little balcony, mesmerised by it.
+The Best Room and Mountain View rooms at the front of the house have views that pour over village rooftops and out onto the valley; crack open a bottle of wine and sit out on your little balcony, mesmerised by it.
 There are no TVs - you won't want them here - but all the essentials and treats are on hand: bathrobes, fluffy towels, apples by the bed and minibars.
 Books are left in bookshelves and there’s tea and coffee making facilities.
 A couple of rooms have bathtubs, as well as the showers that are present in every ensuite, and the soaps, gels and shampoos are made from olive oil.

 Responding to guests' demands, there are also sketching materials in every room so you can try your hand at capturing the inspirational views from your balcony.

 The dining area opens onto a small whitewashed courtyard, where you can eat in summer, with pots of colour all over the place and the church bell tower gazing down on you.
 Breakfast is a real feast.
 You get homemade bread, freshly-squeezed orange juice, exciting jams, good strong coffee and local cheeses, plus eggs on request.